 How Does It Work

-If you are a budding carpenter or someone who needs to carry a lot of work tools around then the belt will work great for you.
-It functions by carrying all of your most frequently used tools anywhere, even during those instances when you need to go up a ladder, climb a tree, or crawl under your car.
+If you are a budding carpenter people or someone who needs to carry a lot of work tools around then the belt will work great for you.
+These products function by carrying all of your most frequently used tools anywhere, even during those instances when you need to go up a ladder, climb a tree, or crawl under your car.

 It also works by ensuring that you will enjoy good mobility at work.
 This means moving with ease.
 Note that your movement will be quite limited if either one of your hands is clutching a handful of tools.
 It is even harder to move around when your pockets are full of heavy tools.